 Israel’s Ben Gurion International Airport near Tel Aviv is infamous amongst travellers for being seriously heavy with security.
-Horror stories of innocent travellers being detained for hours, missing flights and intrusive luggage checks are the norm, and the average traveller is often paranoid about strip searches and heavy interrogations, so what is it really like entering and exiting one of the most security conscious countries on the planet?
+Horror stories of innocent travellers being detained for hours, being forced to miss flights and intrusive luggage checks are the norm, and the average traveller is often paranoid about strip searches and heavy interrogations, but is it really that bad?
+What is it really like entering and exiting one of the most security conscious countries on the planet?

 Security in Israel is heavy, there is absolutely no doubt about that.
-These guys make the TSA in America look even more like rank amateurs just after their afternoon nap, but lets just separate a few facts from fiction and give you the actual truth about what arriving and leaving Israel is really like, and what really happens when you go through immigration and security in Ben Gurion Airport.
+Thanks in part to a partly overblown reputation of being a dangerous country and a history of tension in the region, these guys make the TSA in America look even more like rank amateurs just after their afternoon nap, but lets just separate a few facts from fiction and give you the actual truth about what arriving and leaving Israel is really like, and what really happens when you go through immigration and security in Ben Gurion Airport.

 This is still one of the most heavily asked questions by first time travellers to Israel, and the simple answer is no, they don’t.